1. Prologue: A New Vision of Nature

 Patrick Geddes

-In a nutshell: processual and systemic thinking as the philosophical and scientific premises for theorization.
-These are the same foundations this website calls for, with the aim to show the implications that that mode of thinking may have on spatial and placial concepts.
+In a nutshell: processual and systemic thinking as the philosophical and scientific bases for theorization.
+This website – my research at RSaP—Rethinking Space and Place – advocates for the same foundations, with the goal of exploring how that mode of thinking can impact our conception of spatiality.
 This holistic, processual and systemic or organic (‘synthetic’ and ‘vital or kinetic’ in Geddes’ terms) focus that Geddes reserved to Town Planning through the study of physical, biological, ecological and sociocultural processes as complementary terms of the same equation, is not fully assimilated yet, even if, in the last couple of decades, this approach is coming back into the attention of a growing number of scholars, architects and practitioners, for obvious reasons: climatic issues and questions of sustainability – environmental, social and economic sustainability – are on the top list of any agenda: their interconnections and complex handling require a systemic, holistic understanding of natural and human phenomena in addition to usual reductionist approaches, whose importance was also recognized and considered by Geddes.[14]

-It is my conviction that Geddes’ influential work and thinking should not be limited to Town Planning and/or Landscape Architecture: just to remain within designers’ professions, his principles can be extended to Architecture pointing to a transdisciplinary understanding of design activities (and, therefore, to their unification, at least in their theoretical principles).
-No doubt, a difficult task, not merely for planners, to whom Geddes directly addressed the following advice: ‘‘… the planner’s standpoint changes.
+I firmly believe that Geddes’ influential work and thinking should not be limited to Town Planning and/or Landscape Architecture: just to remain within designers’ professions, his principles can be extended to Architecture promoting a transdisciplinary understanding of design activities and, consequently, their unification, at least in theoretical principles.
+Undoubtedly, a challenging task, not only for planners, to whom Geddes directly offered the following advice: ‘… the planner’s standpoint changes.
 No longer has he simply here to garden or there to build, even reconciling as best he can in detail past and present with future, so far as his foresight can go.
 He must now strive to place himself at a more comprehensive standpoint, the hardest of all to reach – that of the city as a whole – and this not only the particular and concrete city, the local growth, with its advantages and limitations – he must think out for himself anew the civic problem in its many aspects, comparing city with city over the world; and beyond this again he must not shrink from formulating the ideal of the city.
 This now is no mere Utopia, but is to be stated in terms of modern science, which begins to turn from deciphering the past of evolution to seeking the practical secret of its future guidance.’[15]

-With a focus on the unitary character of nature elaborated through the concept of place-as-system of processes I am calling for a system of thinking that transcends the divisions between disciplines the same way Geddes’ pioneering research did.
-Let’s see more in detail these questions through a synthetic outline of Geddes’ work and biography.
-After that, I will sketch some parallels between my reformed concept of place-as-system of processes and my proposal for a systematic study of the identity of places, on the one side, and Geddes’ understanding of the concept of region and his proposal for regional surveys, on the other side.
-I hope this can have a double benefit: to offer an interpretative key for Geddes’ work, which is sometimes hard to follow for argumentation and style; also, I wish to offer another perspective for reconsidering the meaning of spatial/placial concepts on the base of the same, still timely, scientific and philosophical premises which animated Geddes’ thinking and which are changing our understanding nature, from mechanistic to organic or systemic perspectives.
+With a focus on the unitary character of nature, elaborated through the concept of place-as-system of processes, I advocate for a system of thinking that bridges disciplinary divides, much like Geddes’ groundbreaking research.
+Let’s examine these questions in more detail through a synthetic outline of Geddes’ work and biography.
+After that, I will draw parallels between my reformed concept of place-as-system of processes and my proposal for a systematic study of the identity of places, on the one hand, and Geddes’ understanding of region and his proposal for regional surveys, on the other.
+I hope to achieve two goals with this work: first, to provide an interpretive framework for understanding Geddes’ often challenging arguments and writing style, and second, to offer a fresh perspective on spatial and placial concepts, building on the same, still timely, foundational scientific and philosophical principles that guided Geddes’ thinking and are transforming our understanding of nature from a mechanistic, deterministic, and reductionistic view to an organic, systemic, and probabilistic one.

 Seed was cast on many soils and several of the crops that have grown therefrom, under other men’s detailed care, are not connected in most people’s minds with the sower.